Think of all the times youโ€™ve experienced some form of mental anguish.

 The caveat here is that extremes matter.
 Are we really living from our core values, or from insecurity masquerading as what we say we value?

-At the end of the day, our values are a compass to help us make decisions and choices as we go about navigating this thing called life.
+At the end of the day, our values are our internal compass for navigating the world, helping us make decisions and choices as we go about navigating this thing called life.

 This example was how our values can meet our insecurities, which we all have to varying degrees, and lead to unhealthy consequences.